marcstae/ansible_nginx-server_v2/README.md

 This is a learning project I undertook in my time at the Linux team as a part of my apprenticeship @Aveniq.

+## :red_circle: important :red_circle

+This project is the advanced version of the "ansible_nginx-server_v1" Repo, and thus adds the following features:

+* On Push event to this Repo, the following actions are performed:
+  * The Ansible Playbook gets executed
+  * Checks with curl to see if the web server is up and running
+  * If the web server is up and running, nothing happens
+    * If the web server is down, GitHub automatically sends an email to the maintainer of this Repo
+* At the moment it only supports Ubuntu

 ## Key Features

 A simple Ansible playbook to deploy a nginx server either to a RedHat system or an Ubuntu system.